Orange Dreamsicle Cake

 - Separate eggs.
 Make sure no egg yolk enters egg whites as egg whites do not whip when traces of yolk are present.

 - In bowl, whip egg yolks for 1 minute.
 Add first listed 3 tablespoons sugar and whip until mixture is light in color and makes thick ribbons, about 10 minutes.
+Add salt and vanilla.
 Set aside.

 - In separate bowl whip egg whites, second listed 5 tablespoons sugar and cream of tartar on medium speed to soft medium peaks.